Effect-TS/effect/packages/schema/README.md

 **Note on Logging**

-It's important to note that when successfully decoding a `Secret`, the output is intentionally obscured (`{}`) to prevent the actual secret from being revealed in logs or console outputs.
+It's important to note that when successfully decoding a `SecretFromSelf`, the output is intentionally obscured (`{}`) to prevent the actual secret from being revealed in logs or console outputs.

 # Useful Examples